-Then I watched The True Cost (free to watch on Netflix).
+Then I watched The True Cost.
 This documentary completely changed the way I buy clothing.
 Not only did it help me understand how our clothing is made, it helped me understand the environmental degradation that comes with making our clothes.

 Farmers rely on healthy crops.
 If they can’t keep the crop healthy they have to move onto cheaper crops.